11 Types of Hummingbirds in Colorado

 Credits – Wikipedia

-They have a purple head, a black breasts, and a metallic green-bronze tint on their necks and backs.
+Male adults have black breasts and a purple crown in addition to a metallic green-bronze coloration around their necks and backs.

 8. White-eared Hummingbird